SBNC FAQ

 What is the School Board Nominating Committee (SBNC)?

-The SBNC is a volunteer committee whose members are elected by each of the Edgemont civic associations.
+The SBNC is a volunteer committee whose members are elected from within each of the eight neighborhoods in Edgemont.
 The SBNC is sponsored by the ECC.

 What is the Purpose of the SBNC?